Patrickscholar/Linux-IPC-Shared-memory/README.md

 Execute the C Program for the desired output.

 # PROGRAM:
-DEVELOPED BY: V APTRICK ALEX EMMANUEL
+DEVELOPED BY: V PATRICK ALEX EMMANUEL

 REG.NO:212224240110
 ## Write a C program that illustrates two processes communicating using shared memory.